zserge/zserge.github.io/src/blog/tcl-interpreter.md

 I'm not sure what to do next with it, but here are some ideas:

-- Run some benchmarks to see how fast is the lexer and the interpterer.
+- Run some benchmarks to see how fast the lexer and the interpterer are.
 - Make an alternative implementation for `tcl_value_t` that uses real lists and caches numbers.
-- Make a library of commands for lists, hash maps, strings, for loops etc.
+- Make a library of commands for lists, hash maps, strings, `for` loops etc.

 If you find it interesting - feel free to contribute or report issues at https://github.com/zserge/partcl